saemundur-haraldsson/CSCU9T4Practical1/README.md

 - Emacs (if you've used it before)
 - Vim (again, if you've used it before)

-I recommend forking the repository to your own one before checking it out to work on in on your laptop/pc
+I recommend forking the repository to your own one before checking it out to your laptop/pc to work on.